-Sending money to Nigeria is quick and convenient with Money Services and Western Union®.
+Sending money to Nigeria is quick and convenient with Money Services and Western Union.

 At your local Money Services we’ll help you send money to your loved ones when they need it.
 If you have family and friends in Nigeria, our reliable money transfer service can assist you to send Nigerian naira quickly and easily.
-Send money for collection in minutes† to one of the many Western Union® agent locations across Nigeria, including First Bank of Nigeria, Diamond Bank and Access Bank.
+Send money for collection in minutes† to one of the many Western Union agent locations across Nigeria, including First Bank of Nigeria, Diamond Bank and Access Bank.
 Enjoy peace of mind and convenience when you send money with Money Services to Lagos and beyond.

-More than 5,100 Western Union® agent locations across Nigeria
+More than 5,100 Western Union agent locations across Nigeria

 Earn rewards every time you send a qualifying money transfer with My WU®

-How to easily send money to Nigeria
+How to send money in-person, in-store to Nigeria

 Visit your local Money Services to send money to Nigeria with ease.
 It’s easy to get started – just follow these simple steps.